-The Transpose tool allows you to pivot the orientation of the data table.
+Use the Transpose tool to pivot the orientation of the data table.
 It transforms the data so you may view Horizontal data fields on a vertical axis.
-The Transpose tool is the reverse application of the Cross Tab Tool, which pivots the orientation of the data from vertical to horizontal.
+The Transpose tool is the reverse application of the Cross Tab tool, which pivots the orientation of the data from vertical to horizontal.

 This tool is useful for extracting non-conforming data.
-There is no limit to the amount of records or fields that can be transposed.
+There is no limit to the number of records or fields that can be transposed.

-- In Data Fields, select all the fields to carry through the analysis.
+- Data Columns: Select all the columns to carry through the analysis.

-The Key Field you select replicates vertically, creating a row for each Data Field you select to transpose.
+The Key Columns you select replicate vertically and create a row for each Data Column you select to transpose.

 For example, you have a table containing 2 rows and 4 columns.
-When you transpose the table and select a Key Field without deselecting any Data Fields, you will end up with 6 rows and 3 columns along with the selected Key Field, Name (represents the name of the remaining selected Data Fields), and the Value of the selected Data Fields.
+When you transpose the table and select a Key Column without deselecting any Data Columns, you end up with 6 rows and 3 columns along with the selected Key Column, Name (represents the name of the remaining selected Data Columns), and the Value of the selected Data Columns.

-If you deselect the Data Fields, the number of rows after the Transpose tool decreases.
+If you deselect the Data Columns, the number of rows after the Transpose tool decreases.

-The number of rows you will end up with after transposing the table is equal to the Number of initial rows X the Number of Data Fields selected, minus any columns you selected as Key Fields.
+The number of rows you end up with after transposing the table is equal to the number of initial rows multiplied by the number of Data Columns selected, minus any columns you selected as Key Columns.